fulbelin/Snakemake-workflow-dna-seq-short-read-blend-map/README.md

 A Snakemake workflow (in progress) for mapping DNA PacBio sequencing data with BLEND.

-This repository contains a Snakemake workflow designed to facilitate the analysis of NCBI single-ended SRA files using BLEND.
+This repository contains a Snakemake workflow designed to facilitate the analysis of NCBI single-ended Pac BIO SRA files using BLEND.
 The workflow is divided into three distinct Snakemake files, each handling specific tasks in the analysis pipeline.

 Workflow Overview
 ## 1. Snakemake File 1: Download and Initial Processing